JULIEI2108/odooterraform/README.md

 You will be asked if you want to deploy the changes on AWS.
 Type yes and press Enter to proceed with the deployment.

 It will take about 5 minutes to deploy the infrastructure.
-Once the deployment is completed, you should be able to visit Odoo through the URL https://<your-domain>
+Once the deployment is completed, you should be able to visit Odoo through the domain